BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 > 📹 Watch the [video](https://gitnation.com/contents/lessons-for-building-resilient-codebases)

-One of my favourite types of presentation, with concrete things that you can then apply in your daily life as a developer.
+One of my favourite types of presentation, with practical things that you can then apply in your daily life as a developer.

 Alex sums up his speech in 5 points: